dongnh/tank_ml/README.md

-# Tank Battle OpenAI Gym Environment
+### Tank Battle OpenAI (discontinued)
-based on .GEARS Tank project.

-[How to use]
+I used to share the training environment, the project was cancelled.

-1. To launch tank webapp, simply click on this link: https://dongnh.github.io/tank_ml/
+To launch tank webapp, simply click on this link: https://dongnh.github.io/tank_ml/